Testing a faster way to keep families informed about child care subsidies

 Parent

-After conducting user research and interviews, we found that communication was the clearest pain point in the renewal experience.
-OEC and United Way were open to testing a practical, low-risk improvement that could reduce uncertainty for families while also helping the program learn where its communication and process design needed to change.
+After user research and interviews, communication emerged as the clearest pain point.
+OEC and United Way were open to testing a practical, low-risk improvement.
+The goal: reduce uncertainty for families and help the program learn where its communication and process design needed to change.

 The solution

-The most immediate need families described was simple: knowing whether their renewal documents had been received and what to expect next.
-We designed a pilot centered on that single, high-value interaction — an SMS-based notification tool that alerted parents when United Way received documents related to their Care 4 Kids application.
-Participants could also text at any time to request information about processing timelines.
+The most immediate need families described was simple.
+They wanted to know whether their renewal documents had been received and what to expect next.
+We designed a pilot centered on that single, high-value moment — a text-message tool that alerted parents when United Way received their Care 4 Kids documents.
+Participants could also text back at any time to ask about processing timelines.

 Co-designed with OEC and United Way, the pilot was deliberately lightweight.
-We built the minimum viable product in four weeks using Twilio and Ruby on Rails, then launched and live-tested it with nearly 180 participants over a three-month period.
-The rapid timeline reflected a deliberate strategy: rather than building a comprehensive system, we tested whether a focused communication intervention could meaningfully improve the applicant experience.
+We built the minimum viable product in four weeks using Twilio and Ruby on Rails.
+Then we launched and live-tested it with nearly 180 participants over three months.
+The rapid timeline was deliberate: rather than building a comprehensive system, we tested whether a focused communication intervention could meaningfully improve the applicant experience.

-Throughout the pilot, we collected structured feedback to measure impact.
-We used phone, text, and online surveys to gather data before, during, and after the intervention — tracking not just whether families found the texts helpful, but whether the pilot revealed broader patterns in how the renewal process broke down.
+Throughout the pilot, we measured impact.
+Phone, text, and online surveys captured how families felt before, during, and after the intervention — tracking not just whether the texts helped, but whether the pilot revealed broader patterns in how the renewal process broke down.

 The approach tested two hypotheses at once.
-The first was whether text-message updates could reduce uncertainty and improve satisfaction for individual families.
-The second was whether a lightweight intervention could surface systemic opportunities to improve trust, clarity, and service delivery across the entire renewal process — insights that would be harder to uncover through research alone.
+First: could text-message updates reduce uncertainty and improve satisfaction for individual families?
+Second: could a lightweight intervention surface systemic opportunities to improve trust, clarity, and service delivery across the entire renewal process?
+Those broader insights would be hard to find through research alone.

 The results

-• Built and launched an SMS notification pilot in four weeks, testing a low-risk approach to improving communication for Care 4 Kids renewal applicants
+- Built and launched a text-message pilot in four weeks, testing a low-risk way to improve communication for Care 4 Kids renewal applicants

-• Generated actionable recommendations to address communication gaps, process confusion, and service design issues in the broader application submission workflow
+- Generated actionable recommendations to address communication gaps, process confusion, and service design issues across the broader application workflow

 [I] thought messages were very helpful.
 You never know when Care 4 Kids receives documents, so it was great to know.
 Very convenient!